Actindo-AG/Documentation/DataHub/UserInterface/02c_Settings.md

   Enter an attribute group key.
 The key is required for API access and must be system wide unique.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the *Add Element* window and return to the *Edit attribute groups* view.
+  Click this button to cancel adding an attribute group, close the *Add element* window and return to the *Edit attribute groups* view.

 - [SAVE]
-  Click this button to add the new attribute group, close the *Add Element* window and return to the *Edit attribute groups* view.
+  Click this button to add the new attribute group, close the *Add element* window and return to the *Edit attribute groups* view.

   > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to save the added attribute group.

 ### Edit group data

 *DataHub > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Hover over attribute group > Button Edit*

 ![Edit attribute group data](/Assets/Screenshots/DataHub/Settings/AttributeGroups/EditAttributeGroupData.png "[Edit attribute group data]")

+> [Info] The *Edit group data* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
 The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.